mcneel/rhino.inside-revit/README.md

 Currently the project does not have any documentation for the API.
 This is an area that needs improvement.
 [The Wiki has a reference page for the API](https://www.rhino3d.com/inside/revit/beta/reference/rir-api).

+Code documentation project has been setup as `RhinoInside.Revit-Docs` and is setup using [Sandcastle/SHFB](https://github.com/EWSoftware/SHFB).
+Currently only the Release 2019/2020 builds on the `RhinoInside.Revit.GH` assembly have been configured for docs build.
+This is solely for testing purposes while v1.0 (`wip-v1`) is under development.

 ## Known Issues

 Known issues with the product are listed at [References > Known Issues](https://www.rhino3d.com/inside/revit/beta/reference/known-issues) on the Wiki.
 Please keep this page updated when new and persistent issues are identified.